Aditi787/data_analytics_deep_dive/README.md

 ### Products & Freight:
 Product prices and freight costs are highly skewed, suggesting opportunities for freight optimization and improved seller onboarding standards.

-## ⚠️ Key Analytical Considerations

-Always aggregate items and payments to order level before revenue analysis.
-Deduplicate or average geolocation coordinates before spatial analysis.
-Condition delivery metrics on delivered orders only.
-Treat missing product attributes as a data quality limitation, not a modeling error.